rails/rails/guides/source/getting_started.md

 $ rails generate controller Comments
 ```

-This creates five files and one empty directory:
+This creates four files and one empty directory:

 | File/Directory                               | Purpose                                  |
 | -------------------------------------------- | ---------------------------------------- |